Kale and Butternut Squash Frittata

 - Salt & Pepper

 To jazz up your frittata, you can add in crispy bacon bits, sausage chunks, and diced red pepper.
-For a fresher take, you can mimic ingredients in my smoked salmon frittata that has shallots, scallions, and tons of herbs!
+For a fresher take, you can mimic ingredients in my smoked salmon frittata that has shallots, scallions, and tons of herbs or toss in more greens like my spring vegetable frittata.

 How To Make This Kale and Butternut Squash Frittata